zhiduozhang/phase_reconstruction_imagej/README.md

 ### How to install:

-1. Follow the instructions at the start of https://imagej.net/Installing_3rd_party_plugins by adding the following update sites: https://sites.imagej.net/DHMReconstruction/ https://sites.imagej.net/IJ-OpenCV/
+Follow the instructions at the start of https://imagej.net/Installing_3rd_party_plugins by adding the following update sites: https://sites.imagej.net/DHMReconstruction/ https://sites.imagej.net/IJ-OpenCV/

 NOTE: IJ-OpenCV must appear after DHMReconstruction on the update list, otherwise some libraries will not download correctly.

-2. Open {fiji directory}\Fiji.app\jars and delete ejml-0.24.jar

 ### How to use